medusajs/medusa/www/apps/docs/content/development/backend/directory-structure.md

 ### api

-This directory holds all custom endpoints.
-You can create as many subdirectories and files that hold endpoint definitions, but only endpoints exported by the `index.ts` file are registered in the Medusa backend.
+This directory holds all custom endpoints, which are defined in `route.ts` or `route.js` files.
+These files can be created in sub-directories of the `api` directory based on the endpoint's path.

 **Read more:** [Endpoints](../endpoints/overview.mdx)